pytorch/torchrec/docs/source/concepts.rst

 With the goal of high performance and efficiency, canonical ``torch.Tensor`` is highly inefficient for representing sparse data.
-TorchRec introduces these data types beyond the canonical `torch.Tensor`` because they provide efficient storage and representation of sparse input data.
+TorchRec introduces these new data types because they provide efficient storage and representation of sparse input data.
 These data types are particularly effective in recommender systems as they heavily deal with sparse data.
-As you will see later on, the ``KeyedJaggedTensor`` makes communication of input data in a distributed environment very efficient - leading to one of the key performance advantages that TorchRec provides.
+As you will see later on, the ``KeyedJaggedTensor`` makes communication of input data in a distributed environment very efficient leading to one of the key performance advantages that TorchRec provides.

 In the end to end training loop, TorchRec comprises of the following main components,